 Thanksgiving Foods Dangerous to Dogs

-The family is gathered around the table, plates groaning under the weight of turkey, stuffing, mashed potatoes and all the usual fixin’s for the fall harvest holiday.
-It’s a time when we all go just a bit beyond our usual consumption, so why shouldn’t our furry friends enjoy the same treat?
+The family is gathered around the table, plates groaning under the weight of turkey, stuffing, mashed potatoes and all the usual fixins for the fall harvest holiday.
+It’s a time when we all go just a bit beyond our usual consumption, so why shouldn’t our furry friends enjoy the same?

 Because many of the foods we so enjoy at this time of year are downright bad for bowser.
 In some cases, the food can be fatal.

-Even if you’re not planning to feed your dog scraps directly off the table (which we’ll talk about another time in terms of the negative impact such activity has on overall training), here are some traditional food items that will likely grace your Thanksgiving table that should be kept away from your pup:
+Even if you’re not planning to feed your dog scraps directly off the table (which we’ll talk about another time in terms of the negative impact such activity has on overall training), here is a short list of some traditional food items that will likely grace your Thanksgiving table that should be kept away from your pup.

-Raisins and grapes -staples of many stuffings, side dishes and desserts, grapes, their less saturated cousins the raisin, and their even less well-known cousin the currant are toxic for most dogs.
-There is no specific data as to why these fruits can cause acute and rapid renal failure in dogs, some suggest that it has something to do with the skins.
+- Raisins and grapes – Staples of many stuffings, side dishes and desserts, grapes, their less saturated cousins the raisin, and their even less well-known cousin the currant are toxic for most dogs.
+There is no specific data as to why these fruits can cause acute and rapid renal failure in dogs, some suggest it has something to do with the skins.
 Whatever the case, don’t roll the dice on this one.

 While we are firm advocates of treating our pups … spoiling them, even … the simple fact is that just as most of the foods we consume for Thanksgiving aren’t really altogether good for us, a dog’s rapid metabolism along with the way in which their bodies break down fatty food, make the majority of the delights for you downright dangerous for your dog.
 If you want to be kind to your pup this Thanksgiving holiday, give them more belly rubs, a longer romp in the park and maybe even let them sleep in your bed.